 The other subjects

-Please find below the objectives for the other subjects being taught this week.
+Please find below the objectives for all the subjects being taught this week.

-RE – To learn about the 4 Vedas.
+RE – To know about the festival of Holi

 The Year 5 Team.